yellowcandle/ChineseLLMBot/README.md

 ## To Do

+- Implement a twitter bot thet will generate a tweet at a certain interval of time
 - Implement a twitter bot that will reply to tweets that @ the bot account.
 - Implement locally run LLM models.